Last updated: May 06, 2026

 Week-by-Week Breakdown

-Team Project: Capstone BI Solution (Team of 3, spans Weeks 1-8)
+Team Project: BI Measurement Web App (Team of 3, spans Weeks 1-8)

 Weekly Assignments (35%)